NOTES ON EGYPTIAN RELIGION AND

 The mean of these dates is not 2450 BC.
 Bauval suggested that the discrepancy can be explained as building error.

 However, the shafts are not straight but made up of straight sections, and numerous bends near the chambers, so it is obvious that the builders had no interest in maintaining unbroken 'lines of sight' to their stellar targets.
-Tedder noted that the final section of KC north is built with a slope of 31.2 degrees, and this was the altitude of Thuban in 2570 BC - within the accepted dates for Khufu.
+Tedder noted that the final section of KC north is built with a slope of 31.2 degrees, and this was the altitude of Thuban in 2570 BC - within the presently accepted dates for Khufu.
 (At this date Alnilam, the middle star of the belt, fits KC the south shaft alignment more precisely than Alnitak).
-Thuban was the pole star during the pyramid age.
+Thuban was the pole star at this time.

 The alignment of the QC shafts is more problematic, the dates given by measured shaft angles give dates that are too young for the supposed star culminations.
 Even so, to find the southern shafts of Khufu aligned, if only notionally, towards the two important stellar targets, Sirius and Orion, remains compelling.
 But there is no evidence